Comparing Varilux vs. Hoya progressive lenses

 These two lenses from Hoya are among the vendor’s best progressive lenswear.
 Let’s start with the Hoya iD Lifestyle 3.
 This lens features some of the technology found with the Hoya Array 2, such as Binocular Harmonization Technology.
 It also reduces eye rotation between distance and near zones, and offers wider fields of view, through an integrated Dual Side (iD) design with standardized front vertical power distribution and customized back horizontal progression.
 Other features include fully integrated surfaces using Balanced View control to minimize aberration, optional position of wear measurements and designs for indoor, urban and outdoor.

 The Hoya iD MyStyle 2 is another top tier option from Hoya.
 The bespoke lens offers patients limitless design variations.
-Like the Hoya iD Lifestyle 3, the bespoke option also features Binocular Harmonization Technology and iD design technology for ideal binocular vision.
-Every pair also uses a patented binocular eye model and 3D visual acuity simulation.
+Like the Hoya iD Lifestyle 3, it also features Binocular Harmonization Technology and iD design technology for ideal binocular vision.
+Every pair also incorporates a patented binocular eye model and 3D visual acuity simulation.
 Hoya uses an interactive consultation program to collect patient information (including lifestyle requirements and wearing preferences) to create a uniquely personalized lens.
 The Hoya iD MyStyle 2 The lenses are available in four convenience options: Modern, Detail, Adventure and Stable.

 These lenses are comparable to products in the Varilux X Series.
 These lenses feature technologies similar to those found in Hoya’s top tier lenses.
-W.A.V.E 2 Technology offers sharp distances across viewing zones while SynchronEyes Technology allows easy transitions from near to far.
-These lenses also come with Nanoptix Technology, which helps eliminate “off-balance” feeling, and Xtend Technology, which assists with reducing head movement within arm’s reach.
+W.A.V.E 2 Technology offers sharp distances across viewing zones while SynchronEyes Technology calculates borth the left and right lenses as a pair for higher clairty across both.
+The Varilux X Series also features Nanoptix Technology, which helps eliminate “off-balance” feeling, and Xtend Technology, which assists with reducing head movement within arm’s reach.

 Why it’s important to offer independent eyewear such as Hoya